jobrayan/jobrayan/README.md

 ## About Me
 - 👋 Hi, I’m @jobrayan
-- 👀 I’m interested in [Your Interests, like machine learning, software development, etc.]
+- 👀 I’m interested in machine learning, software development, and creating efficient recruitment solutions.
-- 🌱 I’m currently learning [Specific technologies or skills you're learning, like React18 or Next.js]
+- 🌱 I’m currently learning advanced React techniques and exploring Next.js 18 for more dynamic web applications.
-- 💞️ I’m looking to collaborate on [Types of projects or technologies you're interested in]
+- 💞️ I’m looking to collaborate on open source projects that focus on educational tools and community-driven development.
 - 📫 How to reach me: [Your email or LinkedIn profile link]
+- 📝 I regularly write articles on [Your Blog or Medium Link]

+## Achievements
+- 🏆 GitHub Arctic Code Vault Contributor
+- 🥇 Multiple Hackathon Winner

 ## My GitHub Statistics